-aMaximum PPDU Duration subfield that indicates the maximum PPDU duration, in microseconds, that is supported by the STA in transmit and/or receive when the non-AP STA is in LOM mode.aMaximum MCS subfield that indicates the maximum MCS that is supported by the STA in transmit and/or receive when the non-AP STA is in LOM mode.
+The Maximum PPDU Duration field shall indicate the maximum PPDU durationthat is supported by the STA in transmit and receive i[#3193, 3424].

+The Maximum MCS field shall indicate the maximum MCS that is supported by the STA in transmit and receive[#3193, 3424].

+The Maximum NSS field shall indicate the maximum NSS that is supported by the STA in transmit and receive.[#436, 735.
+1843, 2503, 3125, 3706]

+The Maximum Bandwidth field shall indicate the maximum channel width that is supported by the STA in transmit and receive.[#735, 3706]

-AnLDPC Mode subfield that indicates whether LDPC is supported by the STA in transmit and/or receive when the non-AP STA is in LOM mode.
+The LDPC Mode field shall indicate if LDPC mode is supported by the STA in transmit and receive[#3193].

-AnHT-Immediate BA Mode subfield that indicates whether all HT-immediate BA agreements are active or suspended when the non-AP STA is in LOM mode.
+The HT-Immediate BA Mode field shall indicate whether all HT-immediate block ack[#3124] agreements are suspended or not [#3193].

-ADisabled Subchannel Bitmap subfield that indicates whether one or more of the 20 MHz subchannels that lie within the BSS bandwidth are enabled or disabled when the non-AP STA is in LOM mode.The Disabled Subchannel Bitmap subfield is a bitmap where the lowest numbered bit corresponds to the 20 MHz subchannel that lies within the BSS bandwidth and is the lowest in frequency of the set of all 20 MHz subchannels within the BSS bandwidth.
-Each successive bit in the bitmap corresponds to the next higher frequency 20 MHz subchannel.
-A bit in the bitmap that lies within the BSS bandwidth is set to 1 to indicate that the corresponding 20 MHz subchannel is punctured and is set to 0 to indicate that the corresponding 20 MHz subchannel is not punctured.
-A bit in the bitmap that falls outside the BSS bandwidth is reserved.

-Whether there are other fields is TBD.
+The Disabled Subchannel Bitmap field shall indicate whether any of the 20 MHz subchannels that lie within the channel width of the STA are disabled or not.
+The AOM STA shall not disable the 20 MHz subchannel that corresponds to the primary 20 MHz channel.[#1768] field

+[#436, 735, 1312]NOTE—The term “transmit” above applies to the transmission of a TB PPDU that is solicited by a triggering frame.[#3773]

 TGbn editor: Please change the paragraphs below as follows:

-An LOM responding AP that receives a TBD Request frame and that is ready to operate with the updated parameters shall respond with a TBD Response frame.
+An LOM responding AP that receives a TBD Request frame and that is ready to operate with the updated parameters, shall respond with a TBD Response frame.

+NOTE—The AOM assisting AP is recommended to cancel the transmission of the AOM response frame if the transition timeout expires however, it might still transmit the AOM response frame even after the transition timeout expires.

 Before receiving the TBD Response frame, the LOM requesting non-AP STA should not apply the updated limited operation parameters indicated in the TBD Request frame.
 Before successfully transmitting the TBD Response frame, the LOM responding AP shall not apply the limited operation parameters indicated in the TBD Request frame.

+NOTE—The AOM STA is recommended to schedule the transmission of the AOM request frame in such a way that the AOM assisting AP starts using the AOM parameters by the time the AOM STA needs to use such AOM parameters (e.g., by having the transition timeout expiring at or before the time the AOM STA expects to operate with these AOM parameters).
+This ensures that the AOM assisting AP updates the AOM parameters at or before such time.
+If the AOM STA fails to send the AOM request frame ahead of that time, then the AOM assisting AP might exchange frames with the AOM STA with parameters that are not yet aligned with the AOM parameters requested by the AOM STA.[#105]